SpadeXavier/GameOfLife/README.md

 # GameOfLife
 My Python Implementation of Conway's Game of Life

-Logic for game written in python
+Logic for game written in python<br>
 Webpage rendered by flask